lmorg/murex/docs/events/onprompt.md

 ### Standard out and error

-<stdout> and <stderr> are written to the terminal.
-So this event can be used to
-provide multiple additional lines to the prompt since readline only supports one line for the prompt itself and three extra lines for the hint text.
+Stdout and stderr are both written to the terminal.
+So this event can be used to provide multiple additional lines to the prompt since readline only supports one line for the prompt itself and three extra lines for the hint text.

 ### Order of execution